passenger94/shoes3/shoesManual_redcarpet01.md

 ### flow(styles) { ... } » Shoes::Flow ###

 A flow is an invisible box (or "slot") in which you place Shoes elements.
-Both flows and stacks are explained in great detail on the main [[Slots]] page.
+Both flows and stacks are explained in great detail on the main <span style="color:blue">Slots</span> page.

 Flows organize elements horizontally.
-Where one would use a <span style="color:blue">stack</span>
+Where one would use a <span style="color:blue">Element.stack</span>
 to keep things stacked vertically, a flow places its contents end-to-end across the page.
 Once the end of the page is reached, the flow starts a new line of elements.

 ### image(path) » Shoes::Image ###

-Creates an [[Image]] element for displaying a picture.
+Creates an <span style="color:blue">Image</span> element for displaying a picture.
 PNG, JPEG and GIF formats are allowed.

 The <span style="color:red">path</span> can be a file path or a URL.
 All images loaded are temporarily